RishiDarkDevil/Statistical-Inference-Functions/README.md

 # Statistical-Inference-Functions
-This includes all the functions, I wrote and used during my 1st Year of Undergraduate Statistics Major Course.
-This includes mainly Hypothesis Testing Functions.
+The files which are intuitively named after the parts of Statistical Inference they help in are present in this repository.
+I wrote these functions while learning Hypothesis Testing, Confidence Intervals and Simple Linear Regression during the 1st Year of my Undergraduate Statistics Major Course.

+The functions in each of the file are quite lucidly written and provides well formatted structured output given the input of data.
+For beginners it can be very suitable to use these functions for the informative clear English Output they produce.
+The function name also stands for the tests or tasks they do.
+So, for a beginner who has just started out with the topic of Statistical Inference may find it quite helpful to go through the functions and files sequentially.